The Big Room

 Throughout the day, there is a high level of verbal exchanges and one-on-one interaction between the teachers and the students.
 The low teacher to child ratio allows teachers to engage all students in meaningful conversations and problem solving.
 Teachers ask a variety of questions to help the children expand their thinking and vocabulary around the topic being discussed.
 All students are urged to share ideas and thoughts with each other and encouraged to solve conflicts on their own.

 The Themes in the Big Room develop through out the year based on the children's interests and teacher's inspiration.
-Last year's themes included: Books by Frank Asch, Autumn Leaves, the Farm and Barnyard Animals, Halloween, Nocturnal Animals, the History of Thanksgiving, books by Margaret Wise Brown, the Gingerbread Man, Space, Friends and Family, Colors, the Marketplace, and Construction.
+Past year's themes included: Books by Frank Asch, Autumn Leaves, the Farm and Barnyard Animals, Halloween, Nocturnal Animals, the History of Thanksgiving, books by Margaret Wise Brown, the Gingerbread Man, Lunar New Year, Friends and Family, Colors, the Marketplace and Dinosaurs.

 The Science Room